meteor-activeroute/legacy/README.md

 ##### isActiveRoute

 Template helper to check if the supplied route name matches the currently active route's name.

-Returns either a configurable `'string'`, which defaults to `'active'`, or `false`.
+Returns either a configurable `string`, which defaults to `'active'`, or `false`.

 ```html